 Participating in an online class is a different experience than in-person classes.
 Scottsdale Community College offers online classes in three formats:

 - Live Online classes have live online sessions that meet on specific days and times.
 Attendance in these live online sessions is mandatory.
 Additional online work that is not synchronous may also be included during the duration the classes are offered and have set due dates for assignments.
 Students are required to have access to a computer or mobile device, and Internet access, unless otherwise specified.

 - HyFlex classes give students the flexibility to attend class sessions in person, live online, or asynchronously online.
 Students are required to have access to a computer or mobile device, and Internet access, unless otherwise specified

-Regardless of which format online course you are taking, there are a number of things that you can do that can help you be a successful online student.
+Regardless of which format of online course you are taking, there are a number of things that you can do that can help you be a successful online student.